7 Scripts For What To Say When People Hate On Your Diet + The Best Vegan Tuna Salad Recipe

-Even if you aren’t 100% vegan or plant based this holds true.
-Maybe you’re that vegan who loves to eat bacon from time to time, but most days your lunch looks like a medley of baby food mixed with bird food.
-(But it tastes so good!)
+This holds true even if you aren’t 100% vegan or plant based.
+Maybe you’re that vegan who loves to eat bacon from time to time, but most days your lunch looks like a medley of baby food mixed with bird food (but it tastes so good!).

-Defending what and how you eat is the last thing you need, but since it will happen, I urge you to think about it as an opportunity to not only reaffirm why you made the decision to eat healthier, but also to enlighten people who don’t understand why anyone wouldn’t eat meat with every single meal.
+Defending what and how you eat is the last thing you need, but since it will happen, I urge you to look at it as an opportunity to not only reaffirm why you made the decision to eat healthier but also to enlighten people who don’t understand why anyone wouldn’t eat meat with every single meal.

 Yup, I’m giving you seven different scripts to bust out the next time someone gives you shit about the way you eat.